nouwaarom/nouwaarom.github.io/_posts/2021-01-30-investigating-semihosting.markdown

     return 0;
 }
 {% endhighlight %}
-In this example I build for a cortex-m33 because that is the architecture I use, but you can change the flags to compile it for other processors.
+In this example I build for a cortex-m33 because that is the architecture I use.
+You can change the flags to compile it for other processors.
 We can compile this using:
 ```
 $ arm-none-eabi-gcc -nostdlib \